MV-PURE Spatial Filters with Application to EEG/MEG Source Reconstruction: Abstract

 \section{Abstract}

-We consider the problem of reconstruction of brain activity from electroencephalography (EEG) or magnetoencephalography (MEG) using spatial filtering (beamforming).
-We propose spatial filters which are based on the \emph{minimum-variance pseudo-unbiased reduced-rank estimation (MV-PURE)} framework.
-They come in two flavours, depending whether the EEG/MEG forward model considers explicitly ``interfering activity'', understood as brain's electrical activity originating from brain areas other than regions of interest which is recorded at EEG/MEG sensors as a signal correlated with activity of interest.
-In both cases, the proposed filters are equipped with a rank-selection criterion minimizing the mean-square-error (MSE) of the filter output.
-Therefore, we consider them as novel nontrivial generalizations of well-known linearly constrained minimum-variance (LCMV) and nulling filters.
-The proposed filters have equally wide area of applications, which include in particular evaluation of directed connectivity measures based on the reconstructed activity of sources of interest, considered in this paper as a sample application.
-Moreover, in order to facilitate reproducibility of our research, we provide (jointly with this paper) comprehensive simulation framework that allows for estimation of error of signal reconstruction for a number of spatial filters applied to MEG or EEG signals.
+In this paper we propose spatial filters for a linear regression model which are based on the minimum-variance pseudo-unbiased reduced-rank estimation (MV-PURE) framework.
+As a sample application, we consider the problem of reconstruction of brain activity from electroencephalographic (EEG) or magnetoencephalographic (MEG) measurements.
+The proposed filters come in two versions depending on whether or not the EEG/MEG forward model explicitly considers \emph{interfering activity} in the way of brain activity originating in regions different to those of main interest, but measured as correlated with signals of interest by the EEG/MEG sensor array.
+In both cases, the proposed filters are equipped with a rank-selection criterion minimizing the mean-square error (MSE) of the filter output.
+Therefore, we consider them as novel nontrivial generalizations of well-known linearly constrained minimum variance (LCMV) and nulling filters.
+In order to facilitate reproducibility of our research, we provide (jointly with this paper) comprehensive simulation framework that allows for estimation of error of signal reconstruction for a number of spatial filters applied to MEG or EEG signals.
 Based on this framework, chief properties of proposed filters are verified in a set of detailed simulations.

 *Corresponding author.